 Since presenting its first exhibition René Magritte: Dangerous Liaisons in 2011,

-Since its inaugural exhibition René Magritte: Dangerous Liaisons, Di Donna Galleries is committed to Surrealism in all of its forms.
+Di Donna Galleries has continued its commitment to Surrealism in all of its forms.
 Subsequent exhibits included André Masson: The Mythology of Desire and Paul Delvaux.
-In 2013, Di Donna Galleries mounted Dada & Surrealist Objects, which included 85 objects and sculptures by Surrealist masters, and more recently in October 2015, the celebrated exhibition Fields of Dream: The Surrealist Landscape with over 70 works in a wide variety of media.
+In 2013, Di Donna Galleries mounted Dada & Surrealist Objects, which included 85 objects and sculptures by Surrealist masters, and more recently in October 2015, the celebrated exhibition Fields of Dream: The Surrealist Landscape with over 70 works in a wide range of media.

-In May 2016, the gallery moved to a museum-standard, purpose-built space located at 744 Madison Avenue.
-We will hold our inaugural exhibition in October 2016 titled Paths to the Absolute: Kandinsky, Malevich, Mondrian, Newman, Rothko and Still.
-Inspired by a historical text by John Golding, it will focus on the origins and developments of abstraction in Europe from the early 20th century alongside Abstract Expressionism in the United States after the Second World War.
-It will include major oils by each of the following pioneers: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, Barnett Newman, Mark Rothko and Clyfford Still.
+In May 2016, Di Donna Galleries moved to a museum-standard, purpose-built space located at 744 Madison Avenue.
+Our inaugural exhibition titled Paths to the Absolute: Kandinsky, Malevich, Mondrian, Newman, Pollock, Rothko and Still opened in October 2016.
+On view through December 3, it was inspired by a historical text by Prof John Golding CBE FBA focusing on the origins and developments of abstraction in Europe from the early 20th century alongside Abstract Expressionism in the United States after World War II.
+The exhibit includes major works by each of the following pioneers of abstraction: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, Barnett Newman, Jackson Pollock, Mark Rothko and Clyfford Still.

 Image: Kazimir Malevich, Suprematism, 18th Construction, 1915, Oil on canvas, 53 by 53 cm (20⅞ by 20⅞ in), Private Collection